mickeypearce/oradew-vscode/README.md

 ### Code Generator

 Configure the setting `generator.define` to define code generators.
-Then use `Generate` command to generate your PL/SQL code.
+Then use `Generate...` command to generate your PL/SQL code.

 The `label` and `function` properties are required for a generator to be succesfully defined but a `description` is optional.
 You can also use `output` property to define a file path of the generated content (also optional).
-If the `output` is omitted a file with unique filename is created in `./scripts` directory.
+If the `output` is omitted a file with unique filename is created in ./scripts directory.
 A generator definition example follows:

 ```json
   "generator.define": [